Assassins (musical): Recordings

 Recordings of both the Off-Broadway production and the 2004 revival were released.
-The original Off-Broadway version lacks the song 'Something Just Broke', which was added to the show for the subsequent London production.
-The 1990 recording does however include the full 11-minute spoken-word climactic scene 'November 22, 1963'.
-The 2004 Broadway recording adds 'Something Just Broke' and several dialogues sections but only includes the second half of the 'November 1963' scene.
+The original Off-Broadway version lacks the song "Something Just Broke", which was added to the show for the subsequent London production.
+The 1990 recording does however include the full 11-minute spoken-word climactic scene "November 22, 1963".
+The 2004 Broadway recording adds "Something Just Broke" and several dialogue sections but only includes the second half of the "November 1963" scene.

 While the original Off-Broadway production used just three musicians, the 1990 cast album was fully orchestrated by Michael Starobin, with 33 musicians directed by Paul Gemignani.

 The 2021 Off-Broadway revival received its own cast recording on March 18, 2022, making it the third English language recording of the show.
 It includes the full score, and features the actor-musician cast members playing their respective instruments.